Call that a tonal value?

 Think about your users

 As with any element of content strategy, tone needs to put users first.
 You may see your organisation as particularly on-trend, but what do users want from your content?
-And what values will help provide that?
-Helpful, for example, might not be a very sexy value but it might be just what your users need to get them through your buying process.
+And what tonal values will help provide that?
+Helpful, for example, might not be a very exciting value but it might be just what your users need to get them through your buying process.

 Be true to what your organisation is

 You may sell a quirky, creative product to a quirky, creative audience.
-If that’s the case, then these types of values could work very well for you.
-But they won’t work if you’re dealing in something that demands clarity and seriousness.
+If that’s the case, then these types of tonal values could work very well for you.
+But it won’t work if you’re dealing in something that demands clarity and seriousness.
 Don’t use tone to make your business sound like something it isn’t.
 Work with what you are and what your customers expect and need.

 Beware of abstracts